manojgayala/POPL1/README.md

 %
 ```

-The function definition starts with $ similar to main and % symbol marks the end of it. "#innerloop" and "!innerloop" mark the beginning and end of tags.
+The function definition starts with $ similar to main and % symbol marks the end of it. "#innerloop" and "#!innerloop" mark the beginning and end of tags.
 We can use more than one tags, in that case the intersection of their suggestions is used by compiler.
 In this case there is an approach of O(M+K) instead of O(M*K) which would be suggested by compiler.
 Suggestions would look like:
 ```
 tip: inner loop has w variable unchanged - can be written outside outer loop